Akiosh/webpack-simple-example/README.md

 # webpack-simple-example

-To create main.js in the dist folder, you must use "npm run build" || "npm webpack --config webpack.config.js".
+To start dev-server use "npm run start".